-- 7 To upload a graphic, click Add New under Views and browse to your .view file. - 8 Click Continue.
-When message appears File added successfully, click Close. - 9 Click Close again. - 10 Right-click on the programmable controller in the controller list and select Check Status from the list.
-The status of the controller should say File Mismatch. - 11 Click the Download All Content (page 153) button.
+- 8 Right-click on the programmable controller in the controller list and select Check Status from the list.
+The status of the controller should say File Mismatch. - 9 In the Download drop-down list, select All Content, then click the Download button.
+See Downloading to controllers (page 162).

 NOTE If you need to edit the Object Instance, right-click the control program in the navigation tree and then select Configure.
-Click O next to the field for additional information.
+Click next to the field for additional information.